valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Eval.md

 <summary>Why Does It Matter: Faster, Simpler, Modern Architecture</summary>

+API Logic Server can dramatically improve web app development:

-Automation makes it __faster:__ what used to require weeks or months is now immediate.
+* Automation makes it __faster:__ what used to require weeks or months is now immediate.
 Unblock UI Dev, and engage business users - _early_ - instead of investing in a misunderstanding.

-Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., APIs without pagination.
+* Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., APIs without pagination.

-Automation guarantees a __modern software architecture:__ _container-ready_, _API-based_, with _shared logic_ between UIs and APIs (no more logic in UI controllers), in a predictable structure for maintenance.
+* Automation guarantees a __modern software architecture:__ _container-ready_, _API-based_, with _shared logic_ between UIs and APIs (no more logic in UI controllers), in a predictable structure for maintenance.

 </details>